 The most beautiful poems touch something profoundly universal while giving attention to something subtly concrete.

-In many ways, one can see this principle also in how people behave.
+In many ways, one can see this principle in how people behave.
 This is valuable, but since we ‘rule the planet,’ more is needed.

-Beyond close-circle empathy
+Beyond close-circle toward planetarian empathy

-Much support is needed to open people to the new variant of empathy.
-In my view, this requires many close contacts – such as through social media – where, as said above, human depth is valued.
+Much support is needed to open people to planetarian empathy.
+This requires many close contacts (such as through social media) in which human depth is valued.
 In awareness of the involved challenge, this is the aim of DailyTwinkles to Planetarianism.